human-conditions/yodrew.github.io-original/_pages/psychology.md

 In other words, the psychic system is more fundamental than the digestive and eliminative systems.
 Darkroom retreating is thus more urgently needed than fasting in most cases.

-Furthermore, darkroom retreating is inherently much safer to do alone.
+Furthermore, darkroom retreating is safer to begin with than fasting.
 In darkness, awareness of internal sensations and their meanings becomes clear and fine-grained.
+Motivation to learn hygiene grows.

-This integrity and knowledge intensifies motivation to learn hygiene.
-Fasting requires basic psychic integrity, self-knowledge, and a comprehensive grasp of hygiene in general and fasting in particular.
+Fasting requires psychic integrity, self-knowledge, and a thorough grasp of hygiene in general and fasting in particular.
 Thus hygienic darkroom retreating will open the door to unsupervised long fasts on a wide scale.

-Professional hygienic fasting supervisors attempt to substitute themselves for these prerequisites of fasting or teach them in the usual slow, incomplete way.
-Consequently, only hundreds of people fast per year in a remotely proper way, not the billions who need to.
-Hygienic darkroom retreating recontexualizes the work of fasting supervisors.
+Professional hygienic fasting supervisors attempt to substitute themselves for these prerequisites of fasting.
+Or they teach them in the usual slow, incomplete way.
+Consequently, only hundreds of people fast per year in a good way, not the billions who need to.
+Only a few decent fasting retreat centers exist.

+Hygienic darkroom retreating recontexualizes fasting.
+Supervisors become supporters, trainers, and remote consultants.
 Retreating in darkness themselves, they will regain the capacity to operate at a global scale, not just with the lucky few.

 ##### miracle

-As in fasting, one hardly knows in darkness what the organism is doing at its deepest levels.
-Occasionally there is a chance to consciously participate in the process.
-Or to find out _why_ things have gone wrong if it is important to change ideas and behavior related to it.
-At most one feels discomfort or a strange subterranean rumbling.
+Darkness is like fasting.
+One hardly knows what the organism is doing at its deepest levels.
+Occasionally the chance to consciously participate in the process arises.
+One finds out _why_ one's life has gone wrong—if it is important to change thinking and behavior related to it.
+Usually, one just feels discomfort or a strange subterranean rumbling.

 But one always knows the result: restoration of function---recovery of the lost self---usually accompanied by feelings of contentedness, presence, and euphoria.
-Darkroom retreating reveals the marvelous self-healing power of the organism under proper conditions.
-But for those who have suffered and failed for years with other approaches, the process is nothing less than miraculous.
+Hygienic darkroom retreating reveals the marvelous self-healing power of the organism under proper conditions.

+For those who have suffered and failed for years with other approaches, the process is nothing less than miraculous.
 As with the rest of hygiene, time in darkness shows that if one wants a miracle, one need only provide its conditions.

 And then?
 Healed from trauma, one will no longer be compelled to repeat it.
 One will absorb and redeem its history and consequences.
-As with the rest of hygiene, hygienic psychology's bad news is much worse, and its good news is far better than anyone dreamed.
+As with the rest of hygiene, hygienic psychology's bad news is much worse, and its good news far better than anyone imagined.

 ~/~

-The maturation of hygiene's laws; the emergence of a hygienic psychology; the identification of trauma at the root of all illness; and the greater importance of darkness than fasting for resting and healing have massive implications for hygiene's pathology and destiny, and humanity's as well.
-Hygiene has said illness originates with enervation (low energy) and toxemia.
+1. The maturation of hygiene's laws
+2. the emergence of a hygienic psychology
+3. the identification of trauma at the root of all illness
+4.  the greater importance of darkness than fasting for resting and healing

+These have massive implications for hygiene's destiny, and humanity's as well.
+Hygiene has said illness originates with enervation (exhaustion) and toxemia (poisoning).
 Trauma explains how these conditions themselves originate.
-And in coming to terms with trauma, hygiene can finally meet and obsolete allopathy (Western medicine) in its stronghold.
+In coming to terms with trauma, hygiene can finally meet and obsolete allopathy (medicine) in its stronghold.
 I discuss these implications further in [*hygiene notes*](/darkness-conjecture/hygiene-notes).

 I am only saying enough here to give you a solid basis for beginning to do hygienic darkroom retreats.
 If you like what happens, further study is natural.
 For a thorough introduction to hygiene's principles, practices, and intriguing history, read Shelton's
 [*Science and Fine Art of Natural Hygiene*](/nhs.pdf).